trailblazer/trailblazer.github.io/gems/representable/upgrading-guide.md

 ### Class and Instance

 In older versions you could use `:class` and `:instance` in combination, which resulted in hard-to-follow behavior.
-These options work exlusively now.
+These options work exclusively now.

 ### SkipRender